willroscoe/Wr.ToyRobot/README.md

 [TESTSCRIPTSLINK]: https://github.com/willroscoe/Wr.ToyRobot/tree/master/TestScripts

 ## Extending
-- It is possible to extend the type and number of grid item's (i.e. Robots) available to add to the grid.
+The project has been built to allow the extending of some functionality.
+For example, it is possible to extend the type and number of grid item's (i.e. Robots) available to add to the grid.
 They just need to inherit from the [`GridItemBase`][GRIDITEMBASELINK] class.
-Note: This functionality has not been tested.
-- The grid can be any size, but for the purposes of this task the grid is set to 5 x 5 in the console application.
+Note: This functionality has not been tested. in mind.
+The grid can be initialised to be any size, but for the purposes of this task the grid is set to 5 x 5 in the console application.

 [GRIDITEMBASELINK]: https://github.com/willroscoe/Wr.ToyRobot/blob/master/Wr.ToyRobot.CoreLib/Models/GridItems/GridItemBase.cs